MSW Field Education

 Advanced Standing students (those holding a BSW) are at the placement site five days a week, 40 hours a week during a 14-week summer internship.

-Students in Advocacy, Leadership, and Social Change; Children, Youth, and Family Services; Health Care; and Mental Health concentrations begin the internship either during the summer semester or fall semester.
+Students in Leadership and Social Change; Children, Youth, and Family Services; Health Care; and Mental Health concentrations begin the internship either during the summer semester or fall semester.
 School Social Work concentration students begin the internship in the fall semester, and follow the school district calendar.

 For students to be eligible to enter the field, they must complete all required coursework and have a cumulative grade point average of at least a B (3.0).